Table of Contents

 Building Your Brand Identity

-Your craft beverage’s success depends on a standout brand identity.
-Here’s how to craft a beer or another type of beverage brand that resonates with your ideal customer and target market.
+Your success depends on a standout brand identity.
+Here’s how to craft a brand that resonates with your ideal market.

 Define Your Mission and Values

-For instance, are you committed to sustainability or small-batch production?
+For your annual revenue to climb, your story must be authentic.
+Are you committed to sustainability or small-batch production?
 Is your brand name linked to a unique story?
-At its core, what—and whom—does your brand represent?
+At its core, what (and whom) does your brand represent?

 Create a Memorable Name and Logo